Consumer Medicine Information

 If you or your child are about to be started on any new medicine, remind your doctor and pharmacist that you or your child are taking PCA-Metoclopramide.

-Tell any other doctors, dentists, and pharmacists who t
+Tell any other doctors, dentists, and pharmacists who treat you

 or your child that you or your child are taking this medicine.